osirisseye/React-Backpack/README.md

 ### Contribute
-Please, do not hesitate to if you feel like contributing.
+Please, do not hesitate if you feel like contributing.
 Every pair of able hands will help :)